animesh0545/US-Constitution-Implementation/README.md

 # US-Constitution-Implementation

-This project implementats all the articles and sections of the US Constitution using SWI-Prolog and use some predefined facts to check the validity of specific test queries.
+This project implementats all the articles and sections of the US Constitution using Prolog and use some predefined facts to check the validity of specific test queries.

 Project Statement can be found [here](https://drive.google.com/file/d/1V0lgwOKwtC3rcIEoZY3aoNiV2kagL32J/view?usp=sharing).